 They’ll attempt to make telephone contact first.
 If they can reach you via telephone call, they may send a letter, SMS, and/or email, generally notifying you of the balance you owe and to try and arrange payment.
 They are also able to take legal action against you by applying for a CCJ if you do not pay.

 As such, it’s important to respond to anything they send you to stop it escalating to these stages.

 Agents are able to visit your property, but they don’t have the right to enter your home unless you invite them in.
 Generally, you will be sent notice to warn you of this beforehand.

 If an agent does appear at your door, they can’t demand that you pay there on the spot or take goods from your home.
 If you do make a payment, always make sure that you don’t pay them in cash – it could be a scam.

 They must also show you ID.
 If they refuse to do so, you have every right to ask them to leave.
 If you feel they are harassing you or using harsh tactics, call their office and file a complaint.

-Will they add charges or interest to my debt?
+Will debt collection agencies add charges or interest to my debt?

 Generally, once a debt is sold to a debt collector or debt collection agency, interest and charges are stopped.
 However, this differs between companies as some will continue to add them after you have defaulted.
 They can only do this at the rate dictated in your original contract.

 If the debt is still owned by the creditor, it’s highly likely that interest and charges will continue to be added.

-What should I do if I am contacted by a debt collector?
+What should I do if I am contacted by a debt collection agent?

 You should always respond.
 Ignoring phone calls and letters from a debt collector can often lead to them taking further action against you, which will cause you more problems in the long run.